dylanpruitt/combat-sim/docs/units.md

 **Wall Attack** is unimplemented.

 **Brute**
 Brutes are swarm units, with the worst attack of any melee unit.
 They're intended to have more morale than other units (0.6 per unit), but I accidentally set the Foot Soldier/Knight values to 0.6 too. **TODO: fix this. oops...**
 Brutes' high morale means they can swarm enemies and take large casualties without retreating from battle.

 **Foot Soldier & Knight**
 Foot Soldiers have better attack/defense than Brutes, and Knights have better attack/defense than Foot Soldiers.

 **Archers**
 Archers are ranged units that can deal large amounts of damage to enemies, at the cost of no defense/low morale.
+When defending, as ranged units, they attack before any other unit in the sim, allowing them to pick off enemies before they can react.

 **Cavalry**
 Cavalry excel in destroying enemy morale, with an extremely high morale impact stat.
 They also attack much faster than melee/ranged units.
 While they can be powerful for forcing enemies to retreat by losing morale, their low morale and defense means they are not suited for long battles.